Aleksandr Dugin: Ideology

-Dugin disapproves of liberalism and the West, particularly US hegemony.
+Dugin was strongly influenced by the Romanian-French writer Jean Parvulesco.
+He disapproves of liberalism and the West, particularly US hegemony.
 He asserts: "We are on the side of Stalin and the Soviet Union".
 He describes himself as being a conservative: "We, conservatives, want a strong, solid state, want order and healthy family, positive values, the reinforcing of the importance of religion and the Church in society".
 He adds: "We want patriotic radio, TV, patriotic experts, patriotic clubs.
 We want the media that expresses national interests".

 According to political scientist Marlène Laruelle, the thinking of Dugin, main manufacturer of a fascism à-la-russe, could be described as a series of concentric circles, with far-right ideologies underpinned by different political and philosophical traditions (Esoteric Nazism, Traditionalism/Perennialism, the German Conservative Revolution and the European New Right) at its backbone.

 Dugin adapts Martin Heidegger's notion of Dasein (Existence) and transforms it into a geo–philosophical concept.
 According to Dugin, the forces of liberal and capitalist Western civilization represent what the ancient Greeks called ὕβρις (hubris), "the essential form of titanism" (the anti-ideal form), which opposes Heaven ("the ideal form—in terms of space, time, being").
 In other words, the West would summarize "the revolt of the Earth against Heaven".
 To what he calls the West's "atomizing" universalism, Dugin contrasts an apophatic universalism, expressed in the political idea of "empire".
 Values of democracy, human rights and individualism are considered by him not to be universal but uniquely Western.

 In 2019, Dugin engaged in a debate with French intellectual Bernard-Henri Lévy on the theme of what has been called "the crisis of capitalism" and the insurrection of nationalist populisms.